bluecube/codecad/Readme.md

     - [ ] Shadows, ambient occlusion
     - [ ] Experiment with three point lighting
     - [ ] Transparent PNGs
-- [ ] Successive approximation of the geometry :one: (needed for volume and centroid)
+- [X] Successive approximation of the geometry (needed for volume and centroid)
 - [ ] Better geometry representation in Jupyter notebook (using three.js?)
-  - [ ] Figure out simple way to use virtualenv in Jupyter
   - [ ] Use this to make a documentation notebook
 - [ ] Add setup.py
 - [ ] Fix rounded unions! :three:
 - [ ] Parametrization of the model
-- [ ] tests! :one:
 - [ ] Models with high dynamic range (1m vs 1nm in the same model)
   - [ ] Multiprecision? `float` for initial approximation, `double` for final details
 - [ ] Boundary conditions -- unions of touching objects